mileticluka1/FUD-logger/README.md

 If you don't convert it to exe, you need to download the following libraries: `win32api`, `net-ftp`, `open-uri` as well as original ruby compiler + devkit: https://rubyinstaller.org/downloads/

+You also need to enter your FTP credentials in script

 # Disclaimer

 I am not responsible for any misuse of my script.
 It is made for entertaiment/educational purposes only.
 But if you do use it, hide it, rename log file and you should use eb2a.com for free hosting of your FTP server... and have fun!